Centro (Coronel Fabriciano): Culture

-View of the Maria Mattos Street seen from of the Coelho Diniz Supermarket.
+View of the Maria Mattos Street seen from the Coelho Diniz Supermarket.

 The Centro houses several monuments of cultural and historical magnitude, including some listed as municipal cultural heritage or inventoried by the City Hall.
 One of the oldest religious buildings in the Vale do Aço Metropolitan Region is the Mother Church of Saint Sebastian, inaugurated in 1949 to replace the old one, which was about to collapse.
 The Parish Hall, a venue for activities and events for the parish and the city, opened in 1959 and is located in front of the temple.
 Sobrado dos Pereira was the first commercial establishment and the first masonry building in the municipality after Calado Station.
 The Colégio Angélica was created in 1950 and retains the original design on its facade.
 The Professor Pedro Calmon State School is the oldest school building in Coronel Fabriciano.

 The neighborhood preserves some of the city's oldest buildings.
 Casa São Geraldo, Sobrado do Rotildino Avelino and CVRD's Casa Modelo, dating from the late 1960s, are located in Pedro Nolasco Street.
 The Sobrado do Armazém, which functioned as the City Hall headquarters in the 1960s, stands in Coronel Silvino Pereira Street.
 The House and Pharmacy of Raimundo Alves, in Pedro Messina Street, dates from 1950 and was the residence of Raimundo Alves de Carvalho, a former mayor and the first pharmacist to live in the municipality.
 The former Silvana Palace Hotel, located on José Cornélio Street, opened in 1962 and was considered the most luxurious hotel in the city at the time.
 After being closed down in 1985, it continued to be used as a commercial center.

 Located at the Pastor Pimentel Interchange, the Terra Mãe Monument was built in the 1990s in honor of the 50th anniversary of Coronel Fabriciano's political emancipation.
 Estação Square, located between Pedro Nolasco Street and Rubem Siqueira Maia Avenue, can accommodate up to 15,000 people and was built in 2008 on the site of the city's urban terminal.
 Louis Ensch Square has a tree-lined area in front of the João Sotero Bragança Building, the former city hall, and the Monument to Human Rights, erected in 1999.
 JK Square, inaugurated on December 21, 2010, is named after former president Juscelino Kubitschek.
 There used to be a bust of the politician, which disappeared in the 1960s.

 Front of the Professor Pedro Calmon State School.